Skip to main content

 TermDescription

-EnvironmentOne tenant's full set of resources (database, cloud functions, HTTP access service, static hosting, etc.); typically one tenant per environment.
+EnvironmentA complete set of resources for one tenant (database, SCF, HTTP access service, Static Hosting, etc.), typically one tenant per environment.

-HTTP cloud functionOn-demand cloud function exposed via HTTP access service; suited for REST APIs and light logic.
+HTTP-triggered SCFOn-demand executed cloud functions that expose URLs via HTTP access services, suitable for REST APIs and lightweight logic.

-HTTP access serviceUnified HTTP entry that routes requests to HTTP cloud functions (term used in Tencent Cloud docs).
+HTTP Access ServiceA unified HTTP entry point that routes requests to HTTP-triggered SCF (referred to as such in Tencent Cloud documentation).

 AI Coding / MCP